gap-system/ReleaseTools/README.md

 ## The release process (extended version)

+The following assumes that you have the latest version of the `release-gap-package` script from <https://github.com/gap-system/ReleaseTools> on your computer.

 Suppose we want to release version 1.2.3 of a package named `FOOBAR`.
 Suppose furthermore that directory `foo` contains a clone of the